 Biography

-Andrea holds a faculty position in the Organization and Management area and teaches entrepreneurship, incorporating business model canvas and design thinking approaches.
-Her research focuses on creativity and innovation, passions she combines with a strong interest in popular culture.
-She regularly consultants to corporations and academia on the Millennial generation, and has been an outside expert to the Graduate Management Admission Council in enhancing undergraduate student outreach.
-She is a frequent presenter on the topics of entrepreneurship, generational workplace culture, and management education.
-Andrea currently serves on the advisory board of the Economic Empowerment Initiative, a non-profit organizations focused on inner-city youth and on the board of directors for The Speech School, the nation’s most comprehensive center for language and literacy.
-She is additionally on the boards of multiple entrepreneurial ventures including Campus MovieFest, the world's largest student film festival, and PrayerSpark, the first platform to connect renowned spiritual leaders to those seeking prayer and affirmation.
-She is additionally active in a wide array of professional organizations and routinely holds leadership roles on multiple Emory committees, including having chaired the Emory Committee on Student Entrepreneurship.
-She is a GoBeyond honoree for the Goizueta 100th Celebration and is the recipient of the university-wide Emory Williams Distinguished Teaching Award, the Don Keough Award for Excellence and the Goizueta Outstanding Staff Impact Award, recognizing the most significant contributions to the School's growth, development and success during its 90 year history.
+Andrea currently serves on the board of directors for The Speech School, and in that capacity focuses on the Rollins Center, the nation’s most comprehensive center for language and literacy.
+She has additionally served on the boards of multiple entrepreneurial ventures including Campus MovieFest, the world's largest student film festival.
+She is active in a wide array of professional organizations and beyond the business school, routinely holds roles on multiple Emory committees.
+She was named the 2022 Goizueta Leadership Award student recipient’s honoree and a GoBeyond honoree for the Goizueta 100th Celebration.
+She has additionally received the university- wide Emory Williams Distinguished Teaching Award, the Don Keough Award for Excellence and the Goizueta Outstanding Staff Impact Award, which recognized the most significant contributions to the School's growth, development and success during its 90-year history.

 Education